 Financial instruments that potentially expose the Company to concentrations of credit risk consist principally of cash on deposit with one financial institution.
 The balance of the cash account frequently exceed insured limits.
+The associated risk of concentration for cash and cash equivalents is mitigated by transferring a majority of our cash to a AAA rated money market account with a creditworthy institution.

-One hundred percent (100%) of the revenue earned during the three months ended March 31, 2022, was attributable from the satisfaction of a development milestone from the First Huadong Amendment (as defined herein).
-The Company did not have any revenue during the three months ended March 31, 2023.
+One hundred percent (100%) of the revenue earned during the nine months ended September 30, 2022 was attributable from the satisfaction of a development milestone from the First Huadong Amendment (as defined herein).
+The Company did not have any revenue during the three months ended September 30, 2022.
+The Company did not have any revenue during the three and nine months ended September 30, 2023.